ncp-ph/ncp/docs/index.md

 This is NCP's portal for project documentation and code on github.

 ## NCP
 NCP is a non-profit organization working in public health and nutrition.
 See our [website](http://www.ncp.org.ph).

-### Repositories
+### Selected Repositories
 * [Document Management](https://github.com/ncp-ph/document-mgmt-1)
 * [Data Management-Sampa](https://github.com/ncp-ph/sampa-dmplan)